WA105/Analysis/CommonValues/README.md

 **Monte Carlo**:

-electron lifetime of 7 ms
+-electron lifetime of 7 ms

-Gain: center LEM gains of 4, the corner LEMs (LEMs 1,3,10,12) are set to a gain of 2 pream-response function:
+-Gain: center LEM gains of 4, the corner LEMs (LEMs 1,3,10,12) are set to a gain of 2

+-pream-response function: